dewittethomas/portfolio-web-advanced/README.md

 ### Weather Station

-A Weather Station is implemented in the header.
+A Weather Station is shown in the header when page loads.
 The weather information is based on Anderlecht, where my school is located.
-The temperature is shown in degrees Celsius, and animated icons represent different weather conditions:
+Also the temperature is shown in degrees Celsius, and animated icons represent different weather conditions:

 - Sunny
 - Cloudy